cmitsakopoulos/Paris-Saclay_Notes/Term_2/methods_for_phylogeny/course.md

 Whereas for **Archaea** often assume the survivability of **extremophiles**; able to survive in ***highly alkaline, or acidic conditions, or even 121C***.

-Remember that eukaryotes can mostly survive up to 62C, to compare.
+Remember that eukaryotes can mostly survive up to 62C, in comparison.

 ==Robert Whittacker== was the one who re-arranged the kingdoms for fungi, separating them from **protists** (unicellular) and creating a new kingdom for **filamentous** **multicellular** organisms such as Fungi.